mantidproject/mantid/docs/source/algorithms/PDConvertReciprocalSpace-v1.rst

     \frac{d\sigma}{d\Omega} = \frac{N}{\phi d\Omega}

 Here the :math:`N` is the number of scattered neutrons in unit time in a solid angle :math:`d\Omega`, and :math:`\phi` is the incident neutron flux.
-There are other quantities of interest for experimentalists:
+The algorithm supports the following conversions:

 .. math::
     :label: SofQ